 Using a SaaS API for text analysis has a lot of advantages:

 SaaS APIs provide ready to use solutions.
-You give them data and they return the analysis after some time period.
-Every other concern -- performance, scalability, logging, architecture, tools, etc. -- is offloaded to the party responsible for maintaining the API.
+You give them data and they return the analysis.
+Every other concern – performance, scalability, logging, architecture, tools, etc. – is offloaded to the party responsible for maintaining the API.

-The only development effort requires is when it comes to integrating with your codebase: you just need to write code to call the API and get the results back.
+You often just need to write a few lines of code to call the API and get the results back.

 Some of the most well-known SaaS solutions and APIs for text analysis include: